d2l-ai/d2l-en/chapter_introduction/index.md

 that was exactly equal to the loss function from the original supervised learning problem.

+Further, reinforcement learning
-That being said, reinforcement learning can also address many problems that supervised learning cannot.
+can also address many problems that supervised learning cannot.
 For example, in supervised learning, we always expect that the training input comes associated with the correct label.
-But in reinforcement learning, we do not assume that for each observation the environment tells us the optimal action.
+But in reinforcement learning, we do not assume that, for each observation the environment tells us the optimal action.
 In general, we just get some reward.
 Moreover, the environment may not even tell us